pmocal/blogger/README.md

 # Blogger

-**A blogging platform built from scratch in Rails  where an admin create, edit, tag, and delete posts while visitors can comment on posts.**
+**A blogging platform built from scratch in Rails  where admins can create, edit, tag, and delete posts while visitors can comment on posts.**

-Click on the image below to visit the site.
+**Click on the image below to visit the site.**

 [![screenshot](blogger.png)](https://parthiv-blogger.herokuapp.com/)